mixpanel/docs/pages/docs/features/advanced.md

 ![/View_Users_Funnels_gif.gif](/View_Users_Funnels_gif.gif)

 - Finding the **exact group of users who dropped off** after **Sign Up** is possible through View Users in Funnels.
-While in a Funnels report, click on the section of the chart that displays non-converting users and select View Users - this displays the list of those who didn’t convert after signup.
+While in a Funnels report, click on the section of the chart that displays non-converting users and select View Users - this displays the list of those who didn't convert after signup.
 - **Save this group as a cohort** by clicking the Create Cohort button.
-Now, you can learn more about their product usage or find the root cause of why they didn’t convert after Sign Up.
+Now, you can learn more about their product usage or find the root cause of why they didn't convert after Sign Up.

 ### Retention